tryingsomestuff/Minic/README.md

 ## Strength

 ### CCRL
-Minic 2.46 is tested at 3052 on the CCRL 40/15 scale (http://ccrl.chessdom.com/ccrl/4040/)
+Minic 2.46 is tested at 3054 on the CCRL 40/15 scale (http://ccrl.chessdom.com/ccrl/4040/)
 Minic 2.33 is tested at 3159 on the CCRL BLITZ 4CPU scale (http://ccrl.chessdom.com/ccrl/404/).
 Minic 2.43 is tested at 3116 on the CCRL BLITZ 1CPU scale (http://ccrl.chessdom.com/ccrl/404/).
 Minic 2.48 is tested at 3025 on the CCRL FRC list (http://ccrl.chessdom.com/ccrl/404FRC/)

 ### CEGT
-Minic 2.48 is tested at 2983 on the CEGT 40/4 list (http://www.cegt.net/40_4_Ratinglist/40_4_single/rangliste.html)
+Minic 2.48 is tested at 2982 on the CEGT 40/4 list (http://www.cegt.net/40_4_Ratinglist/40_4_single/rangliste.html)
-MinicNNUE 2.51 using Nascent Nutrient is tested at 3208 on the same list
+MinicNNUE 2.51 using Nascent Nutrient is tested at 3216 on the CEGT 40/4 list (http://www.cegt.net/40_40%20Rating%20List/40_40%20All%20Versions/rangliste.html)
 Minic 2.35 is tested at 3034 on the CEGT 40/4 MP8CPU list (http://www.cegt.net/40_4_Ratinglist/40_4_mp/rangliste.html)
 Minic 2.07 is tested at 2935 on the CEGT 5+3 PB=ON list (http://www.cegt.net/5Plus3Rating/BestVersionsNEW/rangliste.html)
 Minic 2.48 is tested at 2969 on the CEGT 40/15 list (http://www.cegt.net/40_40%20Rating%20List/40_40%20SingleVersion/rangliste.html)

 ### FGRL
-Minic 2.38 is tested at 2853 on the fastgm 60sec+0.6sec rating list (http://www.fastgm.de/60-0.60.html)
+Minic 2.51 is tested at 2900 on the fastgm 60sec+0.6sec rating list (http://www.fastgm.de/60-0.60.html)
-Minic 2.48 is tested at 2941 on the fastgm 10min+6sec rating list (http://www.fastgm.de/10min.html)
+Minic 2.48 is tested at 2936 on the fastgm 10min+6sec rating list (http://www.fastgm.de/10min.html)
-Minic 2.00 is tested at 2955 on the fastgm 60min+15sec rating list (http://www.fastgm.de/60min.html)
+Minic 2.00 is tested at 2954 on the fastgm 60min+15sec rating list (http://www.fastgm.de/60min.html)

 ### SP-CC
-MinicNNUE 2.51 using Nascent Nutrient net is tested at 3279 on the SP-CC 3min+1s rating list (https://www.sp-cc.de/)
+MinicNNUE 2.51 using Nascent Nutrient net is tested at 3284 on the SP-CC 3min+1s rating list (https://www.sp-cc.de/)

 ### Test Suite
 STS : 1191/1500 @10sec per position (single thread on an i7-9700K)